Tadeusz Kościuszko: Return to Europe

 After the fall of Napoleon, he met with Russia's Tsar Alexander I, in Paris and then in Braunau am Inn.
 The Tsar hoped that Kościuszko could be convinced to return to Poland, where the Tsar planned to create a new, Russian-allied Polish state (the Congress Kingdom).
 In return for his prospective services, Kościuszko demanded social reforms and restoration of territory, which he wished would reach the Dvina and Dnieper Rivers in the east.
 However, soon afterwards, in Vienna, Kościuszko learned that the Kingdom of Poland to be created by the Tsar would be even smaller than the earlier Duchy of Warsaw.
 Kościuszko called such an entity "a joke".

-On 2 April 1817, Kościuszko emancipated the peasants in his remaining lands in Poland, but Tsar Alexander disallowed this.
-Suffering from poor health and old wounds, Kościuszko died in Solothurn at age 71 after falling from a horse, developing a fever, and suffering a stroke a few days later on 15 October 1817.
+On April 2, 1817, Kościuszko emancipated the peasants in his remaining lands in Poland, but Tsar Alexander disallowed this.
+Suffering from poor health and old wounds, Kościuszko died in Solothurn at age 71 after falling from a horse, developing a fever, and suffering what resembled a stroke a few days later on October 15, 1817.
+However, DNA studies of Kościuszko's embalmed heart conducted in 2021 and 2022 suggested that endocarditis caused by a Cutibacterium acnes infection was a contributing factor to his death.